 This year, the Franklin Grove Area Historical Society is again having some of your neighbors express to you – and other patriots – “What does freedom mean to me.”
 They will be participants in the July 4 program at the Chaplin Creek Pioneer Village south of Franklin Grove.

-The neighbors will include a teacher who has been teaching children with special needs for 22 years and is now teaching children with autism; a former coordinator of information services for the Smithsonian Institution; and an active member of a local historical society that is preserving many structures for posterity.
+The neighbors will include a teacher who has been teaching children with special needs for 22 years and is now teaching children with autism; a former coordinator of information services for the Smithsonian Institution; a pro football player who was on a team that won the Super Bowl; and an active member of a local historical society.

 There also will be appropriate patriotic music (including a brass band), colony flags and American flags, and praises to the Founding Fathers for leading the way to our freedoms.